What is the DMCA and how does it work?

 If you’re looking for additional footage, imagery, or music for your project, you may have stumbled upon subscription services or packages offering ‘DMCA-free’ or ‘DMCA-safe’ assets.
 While this term is a bit of a misnomer, its intention is pure: it tells you that the applicable use of the assets will not infringe anyone else’s copyrights.

 These services can usually do this because they operate on a royalty-free basis.
-Or, in Epidemic Sound’s case, an extensive catalog of more than 40,000 top-tier tracks and 90,000 sound effects is available at users’ fingertips via direct licensing.
+Or, in Epidemic Sound’s case, an extensive catalog of more than 50,000 top-tier tracks and 200,000 unique sound effects and variations is available at users’ fingertips via direct licensing.

 Our catalog is high-quality, affordable, and safe.
 An Epidemic Sound subscription goes beyond royalty-free music, removing the headache of licensing and freeing you up to do what you do best.